 In mid-2021 we learned that the Amex Centurion Lounge network would be expanding to Atlanta (ATL), and we now have some more details about what that will look like.
 This is in addition to a Centurion Lounge coming to Washington (DCA).

 Centurion Lounge coming to ATL

-The airport is signing a 10 year lease deal with American Express, with the possibility for two more renewals of five years each.
-Other lounge operators also expressed interest in opening lounges at the airport, including Plaza Premium and Airport Dimensions (which operates “The Club”).
-American Express was chosen “due to the premium and uniquely positioned non-commercial-venture, combined with the considerable invested commitment in HJAIA and the City.”
+To open this lounge, American Express has signed a 10 year lease deal with the City of Atlanta, with the possibility of two more renewals of five years each.
+While other lounge operators also wanted to lease the space that American Express got, American Express was chosen “due to the premium and uniquely positioned non-commercial-venture, combined with the considerable invested commitment in HJAIA and the City.”

 It’s noted that unlike other potential lounge developers, American Express has the resources to self-finance the $40 million construction project, and “provide best-in-class experience for the shared premium customers without the need for generating revenue.”

 Currently Atlanta Airport has a total of a dozen lounges, including: